DrewHall1/CodeLouPythonGUIconverter/README.md

 # CodeLouPythonGUIconverter

-this project was to solve a problem I had at a previous job where our system would only upload documents from borrowers when I was a loan processor that were in a .pdf format, however most people sent things in .jpg so this project will convert the .jpg to a .pdf for you.
+This project was to solve a problem I had at a previous job where our system would only upload documents from borrowers when I was a loan processor that were in a .pdf format, however most people sent things in .jpg so this project will convert the .jpg to a .pdf for you.

 The requirements met for the project include: